colorcube/bookmark_pages/Documentation/Configuration/Index.rst

    page.includeJSFooterlibs.bookmark_pages_jquery >

-If you don't use JQuery you have to adapt the JavaScript which is used for the bookmark button.
+If you don't use JQuery you have to adapt the JavaScript.
 Have a look into Resources/Public/Scripts/JavaScript/bookmark_pages.js